Preppis is a preprocessor based on the same ideas as the well-known

 $REQUIRE is only permitted in the following combinations:

 Why these combinations and no others?
-Since DBBUILD and update scripts generated by DBUPDGEN load one type of files at a time, you mainly need $REQUIRE when a file depends on a file of the same type, unless the dependency is opposite to the load order.
+Since DBBUILD and update scripts generated by DBUPDGEN load one type of files at a time, you mainly need $REQUIRE to ensure the load order when a file depends on a file of the same type, and when a file of one type depends on a file of another type which is loaded later.
+One combination you may be missing is stored procedures calling other stored procedures. $REQUIRE appears a bit unpractical here, due to the sheer volume.
+While you get a warning if you load procedures in the wrong order, the tool LISTERRS takes care of this situation.

 For an example of $REQUIRE in use with INSERT-files, see the example that comes with INSFILGEN.

 The main consumer of the $USEDBY directives is DBUPDGEN.
-When DBUPDGEN finds that a file that could include a $USEDBY directive, DBUPDGEN reads the file, and adds the files listed in $USEDBY directives to the update script, even if these files themselves are unchanged.
-The same applies if a .DLL file has changed; in this case DBUPDGEN will search the corresponding .ASSEM file for references.
+When DBUPDGEN finds that a file that could include a $USEDBY directive, DBUPDGEN reads the file and adds the files listed in $USEDBY to the update script, even if these files themselves are unchanged.
+This includes the files in different subsystems, which thus will be loaded as part of the update script of the subsystem where the $USEDBY appears.
+(See further the topic for DBUPDGEN for details.)
+The same applies if a DLL or a CLR source file has changed; in this case DBUPDGEN will search the corresponding .assem file for references.

-When you specify the name of the includer for $USEDBY, the name should be in the AbaPerls SQL directory structure.
-That is, if you include a file from SOME_SP.SP that is in SP, the main directory for stored procedures, you should say:
+You specify the name of the includer for $USEDBY as you always specify names with AbaPerls.
+That is, AbaPerls looks up the file according to AbaPerls SQL directory structure.
+That is, if you include a file from some_sp.sp that is in the SP directory, you should say:

 $USEDBY some_sp.sp

-On the other hand, if the file is in the sub-directory SP/SUB, you should say:
+On the other hand, if the file is in the sub-directory sp\sub, you should say:

 $USEDBY sub/some_sp.sp